Happy New Year…… Pet Resolutions…

 1oz of cheese for a cat = 3 and a half burgers or 4 large chocolate bars for us humans.

-It is also worth remembering that cheese isn’t the only food that this applies to, all human foods are different including sausages, milk, tuna, ham and pate.
+It is also worth remembering that cheese isn't the only food that this applies to, all human foods are different, sausages, milk,

 Obesity like in humans can cause a number of dangerous conditions these include:

 - Heart Disease

 - Skin Disease

 - Heat and exercise intolerance